 Determining when to retire is important.
 There are several things you need to consider and try to make sure you organise can make you feel overwhelmed.

-You have been so focused on the financial side of retirement you consider the other areas which will be affected by your retirement decision.
+You have been so focused on the financial side of retirement have you consider the other areas which will be affected by you retiring?
+Such as your:

 - Mental preparation,